Informatievlaanderen/MAGDA-Mock/magdamock/README.md

 void logOnbeantwoordeAanvraag(OnbeantwoordeAanvraag unansweredLoggedRequest);
 ```

-The `magdamock` library contains a implementation of this class: `AfnemerLogServiceMock`.
+The `magdamock` library contains a implementation of this class: `ClientLogServiceMock`.
 This class retains all the data from the callbacks and logs it to the info log.
 This class should NOT be used in an production environment because it logs sensitive information to info logs and as data is contained in lists, at some point this will cause out of memory exceptions.

 It is strongly recommend to create your own implementation for this class.